 This is because you have to stop more often to see if it is safe to cross the road.
 If we replaced this road and use a highway instead where there are no crossings and the only way to go is from point A to point B directly, your journey would be so much faster.

-This is very similar in the way the network works.
-The less joints, switches, routers etc. These are called nodes, the faster data can travel through the network.
+This is very similar to the way the network works.
+The fewer joints, switches, routers, etc. These are called nodes, the faster data can travel through the network.

 The ESnet is a network with fewer nodes.
 Because it is not congested and consists of fewer nodes it reaches insanely fast internet speeds.